ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Registration Policies

+Authorization is needed prior to registration of Signed Statements to ensure completeness of an audit.
-A Transparency Service that accepts to register any valid Signed Statement offered by anonymous Issuers would only provide limited value, or no value, to verifiers.
+A Transparency Service that registers valid Signed Statement offered by anonymous Issuers would provide limited to no value to Verifiers.
-As a consequence, some form of authorization is needed prior to registration of Signed Statements to ensure completeness of audit.
 More advanced use case will rely on the Transparency Service performing additional domain-specific checks before a Signed Statement is accepted.
-For example, some Transparency Services may validate the content of Signed Statements.
+For example, some Transparency Services may validate the non-opaque content (payload) of Signed Statements.

-We use the term "registration policies" to refer to the checks that are performed before a Signed Statement is registered given a set of input values.
+Registration Policies refers to the checks that are performed before a Signed Statement is registered given a set of input values.
-This baseline specification leaves the implementation of the Registration Policy to the provider of the Transparency Services and its users.
+This specification leaves the implementation of the Registration Policy to the provider of the Transparency Services and its users.

-As a minimum we expect that a deployment authenticates the Issuer of the Signed Statement, which requires some form of trust anchor.
+As a minimum, a Transparency Service MUST authenticate the Issuer of the Signed Statement, which requires some form of trust anchor.
 As defined in {{RFC6024}}, "A trust anchor represents an authoritative entity via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
 The Trust Anchor may be a certificate, a raw public key or other structure, as appropriate.
 It can be a non-root certificate when it is a certificate.

 A provider of a Transparency Service is, however, expected to indicate what Registration Policy is used in a given deployment and inform its users about changes to the Registration Policy.